dangitmac/reply-repair-reputation/README.md

 **Mac Dang**

-This project explores whether responding to a 1-star Google review is associated with what happens next for a business.
+This project explores whether responding to a 1-star Google review is associated with what happens next for a business, and was made for UCSD's DSC 80's final course project in Summer Session '26.

 ## Introduction